heldernunes1905/RedditScrape/README.md

-# twitterscrape
+# Reddit Scrape
-Scraping info from a twitter profiel
+Scraping info from a subreddit